Steve Chaney, PhD

 His thesis professor, Dr. Paul Boyer, went on to win the Nobel Prize shortly after Steve left his lab.
 Dr. Chaney did his post graduate studies on the regulation of genetic information at the molecular level at Washington University in St. Louis.

 He is currently Professor Emeritus at the University of North Carolina.
-At the time of his retirement he held the title of Distinguished Professor in the Department of Biochemistry and Biophysics and the Department of Nutrition at the University of North Carolina where he taught biochemistry and nutrition to first year medical and dental students for 40 years.
+At the time of his retirement he held the title of Distinguished Professor in the Department of Biochemistry and Biophysics and the Department of Nutrition at the University of North Carolina where he taught human metabolism and nutrition to first year medical and dental students for 40 years.

 Dr. Chaney also ran an active cancer research program for 37 years.
 He is internationally known for his cancer research.
 He helped develop a drug that represents a major advance in the treatment of colon cancer and was a featured speaker at 6 international symposia on platinum anticancer drugs.

-Dr. Chaney has published over 100 papers and 12 reviews in peer-reviewed scientific journals as well as two chapters on nutrition for one of the leading biochemistry textbooks for medical students.
+He has published over 100 papers and 12 reviews in peer-reviewed scientific journals as well as two chapters on nutrition for one of the leading biochemistry textbooks for medical students.
 He is also highly sought after as a speaker on the topic of holistic approaches to health.

 Julie Donnelly is a Deep Muscle Massage Therapist with 20 years of experience specializing in the treatment of chronic joint pain and sports injuries.
 She has worked extensively with elite athletes and patients who have been unsuccessful at finding relief through the more conventional therapies.